Vitamins and minerals for physically active individuals

 Vitamins and minerals are involved in many metabolic processes occurring in the body, as well as in reactions associated with physical activity and motor activity, such as energy, carbohydrate, fat, protein metabolism, transport and oxygen supply, tissue repair.
 The question of the need for physically active individuals in vitamins and minerals has always been a matter of debate.
 Some researchers argue that for people who lead an active lifestyle, more vitamins and minerals are required than for leading sedentary lifestyles, others - do not agree with this point of view.

-To trace elements include iron, zinc, copper, selenium, iodine, fluorine, chromium, manganese, boron and vanadium ...
+Microelements include iron, zinc, copper, selenium, iodine, fluorine, chromium, manganese, boron and vanadium...

 Fat-soluble vitamins

-Fat-soluble vitamins A, D, E and K are vitamins.
-Data on fat-soluble vitamins, except for vitamin E, and their relationship with physical activity are few ...
+Fat-soluble vitamins include vitamins A, D, E, and K. Data on fat-soluble vitamins other than vitamin E and their relationship to exercise are limited...

 Water-soluble vitamins

-Some studies suggest that physical stress affects the metabolism of vitamin B6, and its deficiency worsens these indicators ...
+Some studies suggest that exercise affects vitamin B6 metabolism, and that a deficiency worsens these indicators...